Photo by AJ_Watt from Getting Images Signature via Canva.com

 The wind, pets, kids, and accidents happen, but potential buyers don’t need to know that.
 Take a walk around the house and fix any torn or unsightly screens.

-Clean the whole house.
+Clean the Entire House

-Lastly, it’s time for a deep clean.
+It’s time for a deep clean.
 This may be one of the most important tips for selling your house.
-The biggest turn-off for any home buyer isn’t going to be the 1970s kitchen; it’ll be the dingy baseboards, cluttered counters, and dust bunnies floating across the floor.
-Clear out all unnecessary items in your home, then invest in a professional cleaner to make your home sparkle brighter than it has ever been before.
+The biggest turnoff for any home buyer isn’t going to be the 1970s kitchen; it’s the dingy baseboards, cluttered counters, and dust bunnies floating across the floor.

+Clear out all unnecessary items in your home, then invest in a professional cleaner to make it sparkle brighter than ever before.
 If you’re looking for more incentive to spark interest in these smaller yet tedious updates, Realtor Shannon Cole also notes,

 “Another priority is making sure your home is ready for inspection.
 Once you have an accepted a contract, the buyers will likely have it checked out from top to bottom.
 Electrical, plumbing, or roofing issues can sometimes be a deal-breaker, or at the very least, leverage for negotiations that are often in the buyers' favor.
 Remedy any known problems in advance, or have multiple quotes in hand and be prepared to disclose them upfront and offer a credit.”